csai-arc/yoga-82-scmcl-ypc/README.md

 This package needs an input txt file with the data list for training and testing.
 To initiate the stage-1 training, please use the below command.

- > python yoga_classification_training_scmcl_stage1.py -a effnetv2_s --epochs 300 --gpu-id 0 -c >path where checkpoints to be saved< --train-batch 15 --test-batch 2 --optuna_study_db sqlite:///./>path where optuna db to be saved<
+ > python yoga_classification_training_scmcl_stage1.py -a effnetv2_s --epochs 300 --gpu-id 0 -c <'path where checkpoints to be saved> --train-batch 15 --test-batch 2 --optuna_study_db sqlite:///./<'path where optuna db to be saved>

  To initiate stage-2 training, please use the below command.

- > python yoga_classification_training_stage2.py -a effnetv2_s --epochs 300 --gpu-id 0 -c >path where checkpoints to be saved< --train-batch 26 --test-batch 13 --weights_load >path to the best model saved from stage-1<  --optuna_study_db sqlite:///./>path where optuna db to be saved<
+ > python yoga_classification_training_stage2.py -a effnetv2_s --epochs 300 --gpu-id 0 -c <'path where checkpoints to be saved> --train-batch 26 --test-batch 13 --weights_load <'path to the best model saved from stage-1>  --optuna_study_db sqlite:///.<'path where optuna db to be saved>

 ### Architecture Overview: